appsecnz/appsecnz.github.io/conference/speakers.md

 **Raafey Khan -** An eternal security optimist, Raafey has been helping organisations in NZ and the UK understand their cyber risk and why they should at-least try to embed security into their development processes.

-As a founding member of Datacom’s AppSec division, Raafey will attempt to do more of the same, with a real focus on automating everything and making security stupidly simple.
+As a founding member of Datacomâ€™s AppSec division, Raafey will attempt to do more of the same, with a real focus on automating everything and making security stupidly simple.

 -----------